ShortChangedDegen/Scd.ProjectX.Client/README.md

 - Do you work for ProjectX?

 Nope.
-I am just an independent programmer and trades futures when doing this.
+I am just an independent programmer who trades futures as a hobby at this point.
+I am still spending money.
+I always wanted a project like this, though.

-- Is ShortChangeDegen a degenerate gambler or something who always loses money?
+- Is ShortChangeDegen a degenerate gambler or something who ia always loses money?

 No. It was the first thing I could think of when joining a discord for the first time.
+It was just tongue and cheek.